legionboard/api/doc/courses/update.md

 # Update course

-Update a specific course identified by the id.
+Update a specific course identified by an ID.

 ```
 PUT /courses/:id